 Excellence in Care

-Follow @ThinkDrinkNUH on Twitter to keep up to date with the work ongoing or contact Katie Hammond, Project Lead
+Follow @ThinkDrinkNUH on Twitter to keep up to date with this ongoing work, or contact Katie Hammond, Project Lead.

 The passport is to be returned to the ward when the patient is discharged.

 For more information contact Katie Moore at NUH.

 Mealtimes Matter reinforces the importance of food and drinks to aid patients’ recovery and prevent complications.
 It ensures that patients get the appropriate help at mealtimes and are not interrupted unnecessarily.

 - Raises the importance of food and drinks

 - Promotes nutrition and hydration as everyone’s responsibility